-If your big dream is to travel the world, like me, then you probably remember the essays that our teachers made us write in grade school, every September, after returning to school following summer vacation?
+If your big dream is to travel the world, like me, then you probably remember the essays that teachers made students write, every September, after returning to school following real summer vacation.
 “What did you do over your summer vacation?” was always the big question.

-I worry that most adults lose this concept of a fun “summer vacation” once “real life” kicks in which for most means a 9-to-5 job and plenty of bills to pay.
-Most Americans work so hard to pay for their toys – homes and cars and iPhones and flat-screen TVs.
+I worry that most adults lose this concept of a “real summer vacation” once “grown-up life” kicks in which for most wanderers means a 9-to-5 job and plenty of bills to pay.
+Most Americans work long hours to pay for their homes, cars, food, kids, and healthcare.

-Who has time to take a “real” summer vacation when you are working overtime to pay for the rest of your lifestyle?
-I was curious about what percentage of American workers actually still do this.
+Who has time to take a “real” summer vacation when you are working overtime to pay for your life?

 Most People Opting Out of Vacation?

-This makes me sad, and makes me feel especially fortunate that 1) I am self-employed and that I can be flexible with my time; 2) that my family owns a beach house on the Jersey shore where we gather once or twice a year for big family gatherings and 3) that I am treating myself this year to what even for me is something rare these days: A REAL vacation in which I am not working every day on my own projects even while on “vacation.”
+This lack of downtime makes me sad, and makes me feel especially fortunate that 1) I am self-employed and that I can be flexible with my time; 2) that I have access to a beach house on the Jersey shore where I go once a year for big family gatherings, and 3) that I am treating myself this year to what even for me is something rare these days: A REAL summer vacation in which I am not working every day on my own projects even while on “vacation.”

-There is no “boss” to “make it rain” –except you!
-If you don’t do the work and market your programs and fill them – then you may not generate the revenue you need to support your lifestyle!
+There is no “boss” to make it rain money–except you.
+If you don’t do the work and market your businesLamberti’ss then you may not generate the revenue you need to support your life.

-But this summer, I decided that I will take a “real” vacation because even the hardest work self-employed entrepreneurs need a break sometimes.
+But this summer, I decided to take a real summer vacation because even the hardest working self-employed entrepreneurs need a break sometimes.

-This week is an actual “real” vacation week in which I am not completing any reports, starting any new projects, or saving the world.
+This week is an actual real vacation week in which I am not completing reports, starting new projects, or saving the world.
 Of course, I am writing this blog post about taking a “real” vacation but this is the one exception.
 It feels creative and fun to write without restrictions.

 What Am I Doing On This Real Summer Vacation?